bc-anaisabel/meta_analysis_climate_restor/README.md

 3. Recovery variables

-I focused on those variables most commonly assessed in the database for terrestrial ecosystems: diversity, abundance, community characteristics (referring to composition), soil characteristics, organic matter, nitrogen and nutrients.
+I focused in the most commonly assessed recovery variables in the database: diversity, abundance, community characteristics (referring to composition), soil characteristics, organic matter, nitrogen, phosphorus, carbon, and nutrients.
 These were identified from the original study [6].
-Out of these I used diversity, abundance, nitrogen and nutrients because there was not enough data points for the other ones.
-Later on for my thesis I will incorporate all of them.
+However for this project I only used diversity, abundance, nitrogen and nutrients because there was not enough data points for the other recovery metrics.

   The order of these calculations can be followed in the project pipeline: